-- Before beginning any component replacement, be certain the unit is unplugged and thoroughly cooled down. - Remove the back panel of the unit, using a 5/16" wrench. - If it is a side-mount control board, the control (circuit) board may need to be removed, by removing the two 5/16" screws and pulling the control board out of the stove.
-Some wire ties may need to be cut so that the board can be pulled out of the way of the blower (remember to replace them). - Locate and detach the power leads to the convection blower. - Using a socket with a long extension, loosen and remove the (4) $\frac{5}{16}$ screws which hold the blower to the stove; remove the blower from the stove. - Installation of the new blower is performed in reverse of removal; remember to reconnect the power leads to the blower, and replace any wire ties before reinstalling the control board.
-(When installing the new blower, place the blower motor opening pointing UP, towards the top of the stove.) - Visit youtube.com/heatredefined for detailed service 'how to' videos.
+- Before beginning any component replacement, be certain the unit is unplugged and thoroughly cooled down. - Remove the rear panel (using a $\frac{5}{16}$ " wrench) and locate the convection blower. - Detach the convection blower from the wiring harness before going any further. - Loosen and remove the (4) $\frac{5}{16}$ " screws which hold the blower assembly to the stove; remove the blower assembly from the stove. - Installation of the new blower is performed in reverse of removal; remember to reconnect the new blower to the wiring harness.
+(When installing the new blower, place the blower motor opening pointing UP, towards the top of the stove.)